 Lehna Huie, Mount Royal College of Art ’21, Fine Art Career Advisor | lehnahuie.com

-Lehna Huie is a multi-disciplinary artist and cultural worker of Jamaican heritage from New York City.
+Lehna Huie (she/her) is a multi-disciplinary artist and cultural worker of Jamaican heritage from New York City.
 Huie works in painting, installation, and video on themes of diaspora, memory and fragmentation, creating atmospheric portraits that document her lineage.
 Lehna is an alum from the Mount Royal College of Art at MICA '21.
 Lehna was recently named an Artist Changemaker with the Global Fund for Women '22, was a resident artist of the inaugural STONELEAF Retreat Family Residency '22, as well as a participating artist in The Hague Contemporary Art Fair representing the USA at Quartair Contemporary Art Initiatives Gallery in The Netherlands this past summer of '22.

 Marsha Lynn Hammond ’ 98 Sculpture, ’ 99 M.A.T.
 Assistant Director for Design and Media

-Marsha Lynn Hammond is an artist, designer, educator and social entrepreneur.
+Marsha Lynn Hammond (she/her) is an artist, designer, educator and social entrepreneur.
 She has worked with MICA students for over 2 decades in various roles, including Assistant Director of Career Development, Adjunct Faculty, and Director of Admission.
 In addition, she is a freelance designer and founded a social enterprise delivering uplifting products and services to cancer patients and hospitals around the world.
 As a thought leader, she has spoken at Google Women’s Techmakers, AOL’s Inspire Series, the National Art Education Association (NAEA), and CancerCon, the worlds largest conference for young adults impacted by cancer.
 Her venture, Mind the Current LLC (purveyor of DhremoTherapy IV Decals), was named top winner in the Shore Hatchery Pitch Competition at Salisbury University’s Perdue School of Business, as well as Champion’s Choice for Startup Maryland.
 She was selected as a Warnock Social Innovation Fellow, as well as an OpenWorks EnterPrise Pitch Finalist, where she received additional funding from both to grow her business.
 Marsha holds an MA in Teaching, and a BFA in Sculpture from MICA and was named Most Promising Art Teacher in America by the NAEA.
 She is passionate about connecting ideas, people, as well as the power of positive mindset.
 In her spare time she volunteers for the Chill Foundation, teaching Baltimore City youth resilience and youth development through board sports.
 Marsha advises MICA students and alumni from Design + Media based degree programs as a Career Counselor.
 Her work can be found at www.Dhremo.com

-Georgia Creson, Open Studies Advisor
+Georgia Creson, Interim Director and Open Studies Advisor

-Georgia Creson has a passion for working creatives to help them prepare for post-graduation success and has over 15 years of experience advising artists and designers in her various roles.
+Georgia Creson (she/her) has a passion for working creatives to help them prepare for post-graduation success and has over 15 years of experience advising artists and designers in her various roles.
 Creson has been hired to fill the newly formed position of the Design and Open Studies Career Advisor.
 She is a returning member of the MICA community having served previously as the Assistant Director for Career Development, Fine Arts.
 Formerly, she has worked as the Director of Continuing Education and Corporate Training at Christian Brothers University, as an Assistant Clinical Professor of Visual Merchandising and Exhibition Design at the University of Memphis and the Director of Career Services at Memphis College of Art.
 She has a BFA from Tufts, School of the Museum of Fine Arts and a MFA from Memphis College of Art.
 Georgia’s availability is designed to be available for MPS and MAMBA

-Stacy Stube, Associate Director for Creative Entrepreneurship
+Stacy Stube, Interim Director, Creative Entrepreneurship

-Stacy Stube has been working in the luxury fashion and manufacturing sector between the USA, Europe, and Asia for over 20-years.
+Stacy Stube (she/her) has been working in the luxury fashion and manufacturing sector between the USA, Europe, and Asia for over 20-years.
 Stube holds a masters from the University of the Arts London in Fashion Entrepreneurship which was completed in a joint New Creative Ventures program with London Business School.